polkadot-developers/knowledgebase/current/runtime/metadata.md

 ],
 ```

-This is generated from this piece of declarational code:
+The `calls` json is generated from this piece of declarational code:
 ```rust
 decl_module! {
 	pub struct Module<T: Trait> for enum Call where origin: T::Origin {